leomoot/leomoot/README.md

 people in multiple disciplines.
 My pragmatic and result-oriented approach contributes in a positive way to any assignment and the end-result of products, technologies and communities.

-Colleagues quickly ask for my help, they know that I  get a lot of satisfaction from being able to solve something.
-That's why I'm jokingly called the Leonardo da Vinci of the workplace.
-Which is a strange comparison because Leonardo wasn't as good with Java as I am.
+Colleagues often seek his help for complex problems, knowing he gets great satisfaction from finding effective solutions.
+His reputation as a versatile problem-solver has earned him the nickname "the Leonardo da Vinci of the workplace" a testament to his broad technical skill, particularly in Java.
 ```
 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=2bbc8a)